Azure Video Indexer release notes

 The featured clothing insight enables more targeted ads placement.

-To view the featured clothing of an observed person, you have to index the video using Azure Video Indexer advanced video settings.
+To view the featured clothing of an observed person, you have to index the video using Azure AI Video Indexer advanced video settings.
 For details on how featured clothing images are ranked and how to view this insight, see featured clothing.

 June 2022